STADIUM DUDE’S NHL ARENA RANK: #3

 - Capacity 21,302

-Despite the time lapse, my memories of my visits here are seared.
-Home of the most successful NHL franchise in history, the place makes an impression unlike any other.
+Home of the most successful NHL franchise in history, Le Centre Bell makes an impression unlike any other.
 Just walking into the arena, you feel the history: 24 Stanley Cup banners and 15 retired numbers representing 18 players.
 And reading the names in the rafters feels like a Who’s Who of hockey immortals: Morenz, Richard, Beliveau, Plante, Lafleur, Roy.
 There’s a Yankee-esque awe to the whole thing.

 The Canadiens keep celebrating their unparalleled history in the pre-game show.
 This presentation does a perfect job of honoring past greatness, while exciting fans and whipping them into a frenzy.
 The projections are amazing, the large videoboards are used well, the showmanship is strong, and the cheese factor is low.
 Others may be more entertaining, but none move you more.